-- December 15, 2023 January 7, 2024: Administration setup (programming by Pearson and initial student registrations loaded by CDE) - January 27, 2024 February 4, 2024: Initial materials order pull (performed by Pearson) - Beginning COB May 8, 2024: Close of data clean-up window - Official DAC user accounts are enabled when results (i.e., data files and reports) are available in the summer (typically in June). - If additional data updates are needed after PAnext is locked, the district's Data Respondent must submit those changes through the optional Student Biographical Data (SBD) review process through CDE's Data Pipeline.
+- December 15, 2024 through January 5, 2025: Administration setup (programming by Pearson and initial student registrations loaded by CDE) - January 25, 2025 through February 2, 2025: Initial materials order pull (performed by Pearson) - Beginning COB May 7, 2025: Close of data clean-up window - Official DAC user accounts are enabled when results (i.e., data files and reports) are available in the summer (typically in June). - If additional data updates are needed after PAnext is locked, the district's Data Respondent must submit those changes through the optional Student Biographical Data (SBD) review process through CDE's Data Pipeline.
 Refer to Appendix K for SBD dates.

-^{}Personally Identifiable Information (PII) can be viewed/updated by users with the Sensitive Data and Student Test Update roles.
+\Personally Identifiable Information (PII) can be viewed/updated by users with the Sensitive Data and Student Test Update roles.
 Districts should only assign these user roles to individuals who may access PII.